arnau/obsidian-metatable/README.md

 - **Filter mode** lets you define whether to ignore or keep the filter keys.
 - **Filter keys** lets you define the list of keys that should be either kept or ignored.
 - **Autolinks** Attempts to create links for internal links.
+- **Naked** Does not sandbox the widget with a ShadowDOM.
+It also doesn't bring any CSS.

 ### CSS Custom properties